What is a Noise Schedule?

 What's The Difference Between Samplers and Schedulers?

 The sampler controls the way to remove that amount of noise.
-The scheduler controls how much noise to remove at each step.

 For practical training reasons, \(\sigma_\text{min}\) actually may not be 0 (which would represent a clean, no-noise image).
 A 0 is often added to the end of the list to represent that there should be no noise in the final result.